-How innovation helps homeless peopleNovember 27th, 2012 in Health /
+How innovation helps homeless peopleNovember 27, 2012 in Medicine & Health / Health

 Lancaster University researchers and homeless people have succeeded in developing a prototype that could help the latter take better care of themselves.
 It is often a challenge for homeless people to make and keep appointments.
 The 'Personal Appointment Ticketing' (Pat) service allows them to keep track of their appointments, whether they are related to health or social work issues.
 A specially made wristband or plastic card contains all the important information they need to stay updated.
 Once swiped, the wristband or card provides a printout of the dates, times and places of their appointments.
 Pat is based on simple, inexpensive technology, including the credit-card-sized computer Raspberry PI.